Mystified131/Portfolio-Thomas_Park/README.md

 # Portfolio-Thomas_Park
-Here are materials pertaining to the coding career of Thomas Park (mystifiedthomas at gmail dot com).
+Here are materials pertaining to the tech/IT career of Thomas Park (mystifiedthomas at gmail dot com).

 I have an avid interest in pursuing a career in web development, use and maintenance of databases, or related technology.
 I have in 2018 completed Launchcode's "Discovery" and "LC-101" programs.
 I was given a pass for the "Liftoff" program, due to my hard work and coding achievements, and am now an Apprentice seeking employment.
 I have completed two Gale courses, one on Javascript and one on Visual Basic.
 Certificates for these courses can be found in this repository.
 I am familiar with Python, CSS, HTML, SQL, Visual Basic, Javascript, Flask, Jinja, Git, Razor, c#, NET Core and Computer Science essentials.
 I have created hundreds of fully functioning web apps.
 Materials concerning some of these apps may be found in pdfs available at this repository.